We continue with our struggle with Modern Art.

-This is kind of a thing in the contemporary world, the announcement of the end of things like history.
+This is kind of a thing in the contemporary world, the announcement of the end of things, like history.
 The hubris of Modernity.
 We might be somewhat envious of this level of faith on the part of these enemies of the past.
-Weird obsessions with fragmented hopes, yet the temerity to destroy the what brought them into being, hoping to conjure something new from the rubble.
-Not just new but superlative and at once inevitable.
-That is the clarity faith.
+Weird obsessions, and fragmented hopes, yet, the temerity to destroy what brought them into being, hoping to conjure something new from the rubble.
+Not just new, but superlative and at once inevitable.
+That is the clarity of faith.

 But this objective only makes sense if you are an initiate of Rodchenko’s cult; if you accept his fundamental premise, that it is viciously deceptive to produce images that convince the eye of the viewer that objects in space occupy the surface of the canvas.
 This was a grounding meme of the early modern art movement, and is a preoccupation within all of Modern Art.
 It’s influence cannot be overstated.

-Many of us cannot fully grasp the imperative that a painter usually paints on a flat surface, therefore a painter should paint things in flat areas of colour.
+Many of us cannot fully grasp this imperative, that because a painter usually paints on a flat surface, so a painter should paint things in flat areas of colour.
 Weird.
 We have centuries of development in producing, just with paint on a flat surface, the impression on the eye that people and spaces and objects inhabit the surface of the canvas, and this generation of early Commies decide this is not true enough.
 Worse: it is a lie.
 So Rodchenko decides to stop painting and practice industrial interior design and photography instead.
-But like a man umoored from his spiritual ground he must first play the megalomaniac and kill painting to set himself free of its allure,
+But like a man unmoored from his spiritual ground, he must first play the megalomaniac, killing painting to set himself free of its allure,

 The level of self deception here is staggering, especially to those of us outside the Communist>Sectarian memeplex.
 The hypocrisy, or at least the theoretical naivety, of a photographer condemning to oblivion the painter’s two dimensional representations of three dimensional space, when this is precisely the function of a camera.